Rogue Moon

-Rogue Moon is a short science fiction novel by Lithuanian-American writer Algis Budrys, published in 1960.
+Rogue Moon (1960) is a short science fiction novel by Lithuanian-American writer Algis Budrys (1931-2008).
 It was a 1961 Hugo Award nominee.
 A substantially shortened version of the novel was originally published in F&SF; this novella-length story was included in The Science Fiction Hall of Fame, Volume Two, edited by Ben Bova.
 It was adapted into a radio drama by Yuri Rasovsky in 1979.

 Rogue Moon is largely about the discovery and investigation of a large alien artifact found on the surface of the Moon.
 The object eventually kills its explorers in various ways—more specifically, investigators "die in their effort to penetrate an alien-built labyrinth where one wrong turn means instant death", but their deaths slowly reveal the funhouse-like course humans must take in moving through it.